Yu-Group/covid19-severity-prediction/data_new/readme.md

 ## Overview of all the data sets

-We compiled a large corpus of data, including both hospital-level and county-level data, and build a machine-readable data set with this information to facilitate COVID-19 prediction tasks relating to hospital need and cases/deaths forecasts.
-At the hospital level, our data includes the location of the hospital, the number of ICU beds, the total number of employees, and the hospital type.
-At the county-level, our data includes daily COVID-19 cases/deaths from USA Facts and NYT, demographic information and health resource availability, COVID-19 health risk factors, and social mobility data.
-An overview of each data set in this corpus is provided below.
+To forecast demand for healthcare supplies through the prediction of COVID-19 cases/deaths, we compiled and cleaned a large corpus of county-level and hospital-level data from a variety of primary sources.
+At the county level, our data include COVID-19 cases/deaths from USA Facts and NYT, automatically updated every day, along with demographic information, health resource availability, COVID-19 health risk factors, and social mobility information.
+At the hospital level, our data include the location of the hospital, the number of ICU beds, the total number of employees, and the hospital type.
+An overview of each data set in this corpus is provided in this file.

 - **Hospital Level Data**
     - **cms_cmi**: Case Mix Index for hospitals from CMS